GregKWhite/vim-delete/README.markdown

 This plugin has one simple function - it allows you to delete a line above or below your current line without ever moving your cursor.

-By default, this overwrites `gd` (for "go delete", if you like mnemonics).
+By default, this overwrites `gd` (for "go delete", if you happen to like mnemonics).
 In order to use this plugin, all you really have to do is type `gd`, the number of lines to move up/down, and the direction (`j` or `k`).
 For instance, to delete a line 10 lines above your current line, type `gd10k`.

 ### Options
 Of course, it wouldn't be a proper plugin without a few configuration options.